 |Metadata item type:||Glossary Item|

-The prospective primary goal of treatment within an episode of care in terms of the recognised phases of mental health care.
+The mental health phase of care is defined as the prospective primary goal of treatment within the episode of care in terms of the recognised phases of mental health care.
 Whilst it is recognised that there may be aspects of each mental health phase of care represented in the consumer’s mental health plan, the mental health phase of care is intended to identify the main goal or aim that will underpin the next period of care.

 The mental health phase of care is independent of both the treatment setting and the designation of the treating service, and does not reflect service unit type.

 The five mental health phases of care are:

 4 Consolidating gain

 Independent Hospital Pricing Authority 2016.
 Mental Health Phase of Care Guide.
 Independent Hospital Pricing Authority, Sydney.
 Viewed 7 September 2016,

 Has been superseded by Mental health phase of care Health, Standard 25/01/2018

 Supersedes Mental health phase of care Health, Proposed 13/10/2015, Independent Hospital Pricing Authority, Standardisation pending 23/11/2015